Skip Navigation

 You can remove Simple File Upload via the CLI:

-This will destroy all associated data and cannot be undone!
-Download all your files before destroying the add on!
+Warning: This will destroy all associated data and cannot be undone!
+Download all your files before removing the add-on.

 -----> Removing simple-file-upload from sharp-mountain-4005... done, v20 ($35/month)

-Before removing Simple File Upload, you can export your data by downloading all files stored with Simple File Upload and storing them elsewhere.
+Before removing Simple File Upload, export your data by downloading all stored files.

 Support

-Questions about direct uploads, file storage, or need more help adding the upload widget?
-We’re happy to help with any request!
-Please feel free to email us at support@simplefileupload.com.
+Questions about direct uploads, file storage, or need help adding the upload widget?
+Book a time to talk with an uploading engineer.

 Keep reading